thevisualriot/readme-generator/README.md

 2. Answer the prompted questions regarding your project, including details about your GitHub username, email, project name, description, installation process, usage examples, license preferences, contribution guidelines, and testing procedures.

-3. Once you've provided all the necessary information, the Readme Generator will generate a README.md file in the `./exports` directory of your project, containing a well-structured and customized README for your project.
+3. Once you've provided all the necessary information, the Readme Generator will generate a README.md file in the `./exports` folder in your project, containing a well-structured and customized README for your project.

 ## 📜 License